Using an SSL connection v41

 Step 3: Make a copy of the server certificate (

-server.crt) to be used as the root Certificate Authority (CA) file (
+server.crt) to use as the root certificate authority (CA) file (

 Step 4: Delete the now redundant certificate signing request (

-Step 5: Move or copy the certificate and private key files to the Advanced Server data directory (for example,
+Step 5: Move or copy the certificate and private key files to the EDB Postgres Advanced Server data directory (for example,

 Step 6: Set the file ownership and permissions on the certificate files and private key file.

-Set the ownership to the operating system account that owns the data sub-directory of the database server.
-Set the permissions so that no other groups or accounts other than the owner can access these files.
+Set the ownership to the operating system account that owns the data subdirectory of the database server.
+Set the permissions so that no groups or accounts other than the owner can access these files.

 Step 7: In the